subquery/documentation/docs/subquery_network/node_operators/indexers/connect-subgraph.md

 ## 2. Connect your Graph node

-Input the endpoint of your Graph node, along with its Index Node status port, and HTTPs and Web Sockest query ports.
+Input the endpoint of your Graph node, along with its indexing status API port (usually `8030`), and HTTP (usually `8000`) and websocket (`8001`) query ports.

-Be aware that the coordinator service runs in docker, so localhost doesn't work like it runs outside of docker.
-You should use the internal ip address to connect to the node, or `host.docker.internal` which points to the host localhost.
+Be aware that the SubQuery network coordinator service runs in Docker, so `localhost` does not work the same as if it was run outside of Docker.
+You should use the internal IP address to connect to the node, or `host.docker.internal` which points to the host `localhost`.

 ![Connect graph node](/assets/img/network/subgraph_connect_node.png)

-Once connected, you will be able to see your node's sync status in the Node Operator Admin App under Projects
+Once connected, you will be able to see your Graph Node's sync status in the Node Operator Admin App under Projects

 ![subgraph sync status](/assets/img/network/subgraph_sync_status.png)